boozallen/sdp-labs/try-it-out/docs/pages/pipeline-configuration-file.rst

 .. _docker: https://boozallen.github.io/sdp-docs/pages/libraries/docker/README.html

 Inside each individual library, there may be a section within some curly braces of some configurable parameters.
-We will be going into a more in-depth explanation for each library in the new few sections.
+We will be going into a more in-depth explanation for each library in the next few sections.
 As the ``github_enterprise`` library didn't have any parameters within it, we will be skipping over an explanation for that library.
 You just need to know that it is how your Jenkins instance is able to interact with
 (in this case, the public version of) GitHub.